colechen/Ruby/note_javascript.md

 - The typeof operator returns the type of a variable or an expression

-- Empty an object by setting it to null -> Value is null, but type is still an object<br>
+- Empty an object by setting it to null -> Value is null, but type is still an object<br />
 Empty an object by setting it to undefined -> Value is undefined, type is undefined

 - In HTML, the global scope is the window object.
 All **global variables** belong to the **window object**.